Five things to watch as Warnock, Walker debate in Georgia

-Sen. Raphael Warnock (D-Ga.) and his Republican rival, Herschel Walker, are set to meet for the first — and only — time on the debate stage Friday in Savannah with fewer than four weeks to go before Election Day.
+SAVANNAH, Ga.
+(HILL) — Sen. Raphael Warnock (D-Ga.) and his Republican rival, Herschel Walker, are set to meet for the first—and only—time on the debate stage in Georgia on Friday.
+There are under four weeks to go before Election Day.

 The race in Georgia has emerged as one of the most, if not the most, competitive Senate contests of the 2022 midterms as Republicans look to recapture control of the upper chamber less than two years after being relegated to the minority.
 While Warnock holds the lead in most public polling, Walker has begun to close the gap, despite facing a stream of controversies.